 Anchorsholme Academy make the most of 'Shared PSHE', which can take the form of a whole class or group activity where individuals may make contributions.
 This can take place in weekly discussion opportunities, circle time or in other whole school events, such as celebrations, residential trips, assemblies and productions.
-In addition, our School Council has a PSHE subcommittee whereby children have worked together to resolve issues, raise ideas and promote PSHE to their peers.
+In addition, every class is involved in feeding back their thoughts and opinions in weekly class School Council meetings.